22akash/TOURISM-GUIDE/README.md

 # TOURISM-GUIDE
-This is a basic application of web development.Steps for usage are:
+This is a basic application of web development.
+Download all the files and change the '.css' file path accordingly in each html file.
+Steps to run the application:
 >> Simply go run the index file(index.html) and the main page will be displayed.
->> Click on the city that you wish to see and the choosen city details are displayed.
+>> Click on the city that you wish to see.

 --Hope you enjoy the simply web design :)